-Technologies such as magnetometers, seismometers and seismic surveys are used to predict natural hazards like earthquakes and volcanic eruptions.
-These hazards become natural disasters when people are exposed to them and may be harmed.
 While nothing can be done to prevent an earthquake or volcanic eruption, in the short term, people can be warned to evacuate, or in the long term, people can be advised not to build in particular areas prone to such geological activity.

 The Asia-Pacific region experiences some of the highest frequencies of natural disasters like earthquakes and volcanic eruptions.
-This region is also densely populated, so the effects of these disasters can be extreme.
-Geoscience Australia is one company that is gathering information to help predict the frequencies of natural disasters in the region.
-They predict the region will experience at least one
+This region is also densely populated, so the effects of these distastes can be extreme.
+Geoscience Australia is one company that is gathering information to help predict the frequencies of natural disasters.
+They predict the region will experience at least one 'megadisaster' that will seriously affect millions of people in the 21st century.
+Whether the megadisaster will be an earthquake, a volcanic eruption or another tsunami like in December 2004, is still being debated.

-Figure 5.42 Seismic surveys can be used for many purposes including detection of different minerals within the structure of the Earth and mapping the surface of the ocean floor.
+Figure 5.38 Seismic surveys can be used for many purposes including detection of different minerals within the structure of the Earth and mapping the surface of the ocean floor.